GeorgeDong32/GoodPass/README.md

 GoodPass is a developing password manager that help to to manage your passwords.
 It now works locally with a off-line encryption system to protect your data.

-You can get the application in release part, thanks for using it.
+You can get the application in [Releases](https://github.com/GeorgeDong32/GoodPass/releases) part, thanks for using it.
 Of course, I'm looking forward to your feedback.

 It is such a fortune to meet you here!
 You can provide your advise to me at georgedong32@foxmail.com.